lucthienphong1120/BITB-Phishing/README.md

-`PHISHINGLINK` - Phishing link which will be embedded into the iFrame (e.g. https://example.com) `loadLOGO` - Path to the icon of the website when loading (default "../loading.gif") `LOGO` - Path to the icon of the website you're masquerading (default "../google.svg")
+`PHISHINGLINK` - Phishing link which will be embedded into the iFrame (e.g. https://example.com) `loadLOGO` - Path to the icon of the website when loading (default "../loading.gif") `LOGO` - Path to the icon of the website you're masquerading (default "../google.svg") `loadTIME` - Loading time in milisec (it should be set 0.5-2s to make it more realistic)

 # Demo